hch12907/wiz/README.md

 # Wiz
 > Wiz is is a package installer/manager and launcher for Windows.

-Wiz started out as a command-line tool aimed to make installing libraries easier and simpler.
+Wiz started out as a command-line tool aiming to make installing libraries easier and simpler.

 ## Installation
 The Wiz project maintains multiple types of releases: